TheColorman/Vencord/README.md

 (I'm not actually sure if this step is necessary, try and see if it works without it)
 Finally, you need to open up the `dist/patcher.js` file.
 Then replace all the places where it mentions an asar file with `original.asar`.
 For example, it might say "`_app.asar`", or "`app.asar`".
 Replace that with "`original.asar`".
-(If thinks don't work later, try also doing the same for the `dist/patcher.js.map`.)
+(If things don't work later, try also doing the same for the `dist/patcher.js.map`.)

 # Updating Vencord